-Several studies have shown that ASICs interact functionally with glutamate receptors in synaptic signaling, and that ASIC function is required for LTP, as discussed above (Du et al., 2014; Kreple et al., 2014; Quintana et al., 2015; Wemmie et al., 2002).
-In the initial LTP study in hippocampus it was shown that activation of postsynaptic ASICs removes the Mg^{2+} block of NMDA receptors, since LTP was only disrupted in ASIC1a^(-/-) mice in physiological extracellular Mg2+ concentrations, but was normal at low Mg2+ concentrations (Wemmie et al., 2002).
+Several studies have shown that ASICs interact functionally with glutamate receptors in synaptic signaling, and that ASIC function is required for LTP, as discussed above (Du et al., 2014; Kreple et al., 2014; Liu et al., 2016; Quintana et al., 2015; Wemmie et al., 2002).
+The initial LTP study in hippocampus suggested that activation of postsynaptic ASICs removes the Mg2+ block of NMDA receptors, since LTP was only disrupted in ASIC1a^(-/-) mice in physiological extracellular Mg2+ concentrations, but was normal at low Mg2+ concentrations (Wemmie et al., 2002).
 This does however not explain the more recent observations in the amygdala, the nucleus accumbens and in hippocampal cultures after oxygen-glucose deprivation.
 In the amygdala, the absence of ASIC1a decreased the EPSC amplitude only slightly, impaired however the LTP strongly (Du et al., 2014).
 Similarly, the presence or absence of ASIC1a strongly influenced glutamate receptor function in the nucleus accumbens (Kreple et al., 2014).
 The mechanism of this functional interaction of ASIC1a with glutamate receptors is not understood.
-There are however indications that the presence of ASICs can influence the density of dendritic spines and the glutamate receptor composition (Kreple et al., 2014; Zha, Wemmie, Green & Welsh, 2006).
-An earlier study had shown an interaction between NMDA receptors and ASICs in the context of ischemia by demonstrating that NMDA receptor activity leads to phosphorylation of ASIC1a by CaMKII that enhances ASIC currents and leads to ischemic cell death (Gao et al., 2005).
+An earlier study had shown that during ischemia, NMDA receptor activity leads to phosphorylation of ASIC1a by CaMKII that enhances ASIC currents and leads to ischemic cell death (Gao et al., 2005).
+There are also indications that the presence of ASICs can influence the density of dendritic spines and the glutamate receptor composition (Kreple et al., 2014; Zha, Wemmie, Green & Welsh, 2006).
+Quintana et al. have shown that apart from influencing NMDARs, ASIC1a can induce a special form of LTP in the ischemic hippocampus via AMPARs (Quintana et al., 2015).
+The AMPA receptors show a high degree of post-ischemic plasticity to contribute to the excitotoxicity in the CA1 region by two mechanisms, anoxic LTP during the first hours, and an increased expression of Ca2+permeable AMPA receptor types several hours later (Hsu & Huang, 1997; Pellegrini-Giampietro, Zukin, Bennett, Cho & Pulsinelli, 1992).
+After an oxygen-glucose deprivation, anoxic LTP was observed in organotypic hippocampal slice cultures of WT mice, but was absent in slice cultures of ASIC1a^(-/-) mice or after pharmacological blockade of ASIC1a (Quintana et al., 2015).
+Inhibition of ASIC1a or of Ca2+-permeable AMPARs was sufficient to protect neurons of the CA1 area, illustrating the important role of ASICs in neurodegeneration in this context.